botimize/botimize-doc/messenger/messenger-codeless.md

 ## How to use it

-Here is a three steps guide to create a codeless project, which analyze the conversation between your fans page and your users without coding.
+Here is a 3-steps guide to create a codeless project, which analyze the conversation between your fans page and your users without coding.

 - step 0.
 Create a botimize project